whatgoodisaroad/doggerel/docs/semantics.md

 some cases, Doggerel's static analysis partially also determines the specific operations that are performed.

+Although we're packaging data in vectors, the desired result of a Doggerel program will almost always be a single value.
+While this runs somewhat counter to math tradition where a vector must be of greater than one dimension, and would otherwise be a scalar.
+In this environment, we'll treat vectors more like a kind of bucket for multiple pieces of data which are distinguished by their dimensionalities.
+So in this sense, a scalar would be a piece of data of unknown dimensionality, and would not fit within the encoding.

 ## Base Dimensions and Compound Dimensions

 In Doggerel, **base dimensions** are static symbols declared and unique within a